-- 3. 1 Introduction
+- 3.1 Introduction

 - 3.2 Objectives

 - 3.3 Concepts / Philosophies of Marketing

 - 3.3.1 The Five Marketing Philosophies

+- 3.3.1.1 Criticism of the Marketing Concept

+- 3.3.2 Production Concept

+- 3.3.3 Product Concept

+- 3.3.4 Selling Concept

+- 3.3.5 Marketing Concept

+- 3.3.6 Societal Marketing Concept

 - 3.4 Summary

 - 3.5 Glossary

-- 3.6 Self Assessment Questions
+- 3.6 SelfAssessment Questions

-- 3.7 Lesson End Exercises
+- 3.7 Lesson End Exercise

 - 3.8 Suggested Readings

-The marketing concept relies upon marketing research to define market segments, their size, and their needs.
+The marketing concept relies upon marketing research to define market segments, their size and their needs.
 The marketing department makes the appropriate decisions to satisfy those needs.
-The marketing concept and philosophy is one of the simplest ideas in marketing. and at the same time, it is also one of the most important marketing philosophies.
+The marketing concept and philosophy is one of the simplest ideas in marketing and at the same time, it is also one of the most important marketing philosophies.
 At its very core are the customer and his or her satisfaction.
 The marketing concept and philosophy states that the organization should strive to satisfy its customers' wants and needs while meeting the organization's goals.
 In simple terms, "the customer is king".